Sorghum is a tropical grass species originally domesticated as a grain crop in sub-Saharan Africa about 8,000 years ago.

 Each year since 2009, we have selected perennial lines with successively higher yields and more crop-like plant traits.
 This is a good sign that our goal is feasible and that this work should continue.

-Stan talks about progress on perennial sorghum at the 2018 Prairie Festival.
+Pheonah and Stan talk about progress on perennial sorghum at the 2019 Prairie Festival.

 Related Scientific Publications